fenilli/formkit-addon-inertia/.github/README.md

 ## Getting Started

-There are two ways to use this addon, firstly there is the composable way, and there is also a formkit plugin.
+There are two ways to use this addon, firstly there is the composition way, and there is also a formkit plugin.

 > In the end, the plugin uses the composable inside of it with the correct form node for easy of use.